 Trapping.
-Because of safety hazards to visitors, pets and bycaught animals, trapping is not permitted in the ACF.
+Due to safety hazards to visitors, pets and wildlife, trapping is not permitted in the ACF.

 Snowmobiling.
 Previously the ACF contained a snowmobile trail that was part of the VAST trail network.
 Snowmobiling may be permitted to resume on the former VAST trail subject to a use contract ensuring compatibility with the ACF Conservation Easement and Management Plan.
 Motorized recreation is otherwise prohibited in the ACF.

 References

 Understanding and Managing the Effects of Trail Use on Wildlife.
 2021.
 Meredith Naughton.
 UVM Field Naturalist Program, for VT’s Fish & Wildlife Department and Department of Forests, Parks, and Recreation.

 Trails for People and Wildlife.
 New Hampshire Department of Fish & Game.

 Recreation effects on wildlife: a review of potential quantitative thresholds.
 2021.
 Dertien JS, Larson CL, Reed SE.
 Nature Conservation 44: 51-68.

-An assessment of non-consumptive recreation effects on wildlife: current and future research, management implications, and next steps.
-John Baas, Kari Dupler, Audrey Smith, And Rachael Carnes, California Fish and Wildlife, Recreation Special Issue; 62-73; 2020.